 My name is Hilario Dominguez.
 I am…

-After attending school at Johns Hopkins University, I returned to Pilsen to teach science at Whitney Young, my alma mater.
+After attending school at Johns Hopkins University, I returned to Pilsen and became a special education teacher in Chicago Public Schools.
 I consider myself deeply fortunate to have had the opportunity to help guide my students through even a small piece of their education–but being reminded of Chicago Public Schools’ continued failure to provide the resources our students need to succeed showed me the way to making an even bigger impact on the ward I love.

 I’ve been organizing all my life.
 I grew up with friends and family who organized for affordable housing, safer neighborhoods, and better schools.
 When CPS tried to shut down schools and cut teachers and staff, I led a student walkout with my classmates.
 Hundreds of Whitney Young students marched to CPS headquarters and demanded equitable funding for every one of our schools.
 Then, when I was at Johns Hopkins, Freddie Gray was murdered.
 We organized our school to make a statement in support of Black Lives Matter and the black community in Baltimore.
 When I came back to Pilsen as a teacher, I started organizing here in the 25th Ward around promoting affordable housing and ending violence.
 I then went on to work with progressive candidates like Chuy Garcia and Alma Anaya as a volunteer coordinator focused on youth turnout.